digitalmediabremen/documents/Directions_for_Technical_Documentations_of_Installations_and_Tech_Riders.md

 ### Dimensions
 - dimensions of the work
 - L x B x H cm
-- dimesions of of transport crates
+- (dimesions of the transport crates)

 ### Spatial Requirements
 - how much floor/wall space is needed? (m²)